MichaelMueller/ReportGenerator/readme.md

     "target": "dcm_images",                         // the output that should be generated: one of "xml" (generate only xml), "template", "dcm_pdf", "dcm_images"
-    "output_dir": "./output",                       // where target output files will be written "temp_dir": null,                               // a directory where temporary files are written, if set to null a temp dir will be deleted. set this to a known path to keep intermediate files, e.g. for debugging
+    "output_dir": "./output",                       // where target output files will be written "temp_dir": null,                               // a directory where temporary files are written, if set to null a temp dir will be used. set this to a known path to keep intermediate files, e.g. for debugging
     "additional_paths":
         [ "dcmtk-3.6.5-win64-dynamic/bin",
         "poppler-20.11.0/bin"] 						// additional system paths to be added upon running (should point to poppler and dcmtk directory)